 Part of my responsibilities as a reading specialist is to work with second, third and fourth grade classes on reading comprehension strategies.
-The first lesson I teach each class is on metacognition - being aware of one's own thinking.
+The first lesson I teach each class is

 The second lesson I do with each class is on making connections.
 For this lesson, I use Click, Clack, Moo!
 Cows That Type by Doreen Cronin.
 Great story - and great for making connections.
 Again, at the end of the lesson I ask the children to give me a signal if they're making connections in their reading and school work.
 This time I show them the "C" in sign language.